paoloitaliani/content-extractor-pi/README.md

 ------------
 In the following example we have a full implementation that leads to extracting the desired content from a set of more than 62000 paragraphs originated from the World Bank Loan Agreements Corpus, using just 11 examples manually labeled as 1.
+We aim to extract the *objective paragraph* that is a short segment describing how the the loan it's going to be spent, below you can find an example.

 The desired paragraphs are stored in the **target_examples** list.
 ```python
 from content_extractor import contextractor as cte
 from gensim.models import KeyedVectors